 7. Drink Japanese whiskey in a tiny bar

-Spend a night exploring the tiny stacked bars of Shibuya, some of which can only seat 4 people at a time!
+Spend a night exploring the tiny stacked bars of Golden Gai (Golden District), some of which can only seat 4 people at a time!
 Find the famous Piano Bar, where the room is so tiny it can only fit a piano and a few bar patrons at a time.

 8. Relax at an onsen

 Visit an Onsen, a natural hot spring or Japanese bathhouse.
 The one I visited was just outside the city of Tokyo and was called Fujiyoshi Onsen.
-It is one of the few onsens that are private and therefore co-ed bathing (a rarity) and tattooed people are allowed (People with tattoos are generally not allowed in many onsens in Japan.)
+It is one of the few onsens that are private and therefore co-ed bathing (a rarity) and tattooed people are allowed (both these typically go against Onsen etiquette.)
 There are multiple different baths and hot springs, each allowing for only you and whomever you are with to enjoy; as opposed to the many other onsens that are public and therefore crammed with many naked strangers.
 Fujiyoshi is also along the coast and therefore has beautiful views of the ocean, making the two-hour train ride a sight to cherish.

 50 miles from Tokyo you can also find this Onsen theme park, where you can bathe in red wine, green tea, or coffee!